-Police report 10/14-24
+Police report 10-15-24

 JACKSON

 Jackson Police Department responded to the following calls.
-Arrest does not imply guilt.
+Arrests do not imply guilt.

 Arrests